 Because of it’s association with Santiago de Compostela on the Way of St James (the ‘Camino’), the concha scallop shell is closely connected to the Cross of Saint James – and much of our Camino jewellery (like Camino bracelets, necklaces and earrings, for example) feature both symbols together.
 The St James cross or Cruz de Santiago (de Compostela) is a symbol of Christian faith and inspiration that can be traced back to the 12th Century (and some say even earlier).
 Millions of people wear St James Cross jewelry to help promote strength, courage and hope.
 But likewise, scallop shell jewellery is worn as a symbol of faith and achievement.
 Symbolically, the scallop shell is believed to signify the rebirth of a person, their resurrection, and so the overcoming of ego (selfishness and egocentricity) to make way for a more simple and humble self, supposedly one of the great lessons of the pilgrimage of life (and el Camino).

-In 2010, over 272,000 pilgrims completed the final 100 km walk to Santiago and qualified for the coveted 'Compostela' or certificate as a souvenir - and many bore a symbol or representation of the famous scallop shell.
+In 2010, over 272,000 pilgrims completed the final 100 km walk to Santiago and qualified for the coveted ‘Compostela’ or certificate as a souvenir – and many bore a symbol or representation of the famous scallop shell.
 The Way of St. James criss-crosses Western Europe, arriving at Santiago through Northern Spain.
 It is generally regarded as a journey of the body, mind and spirit.
 More than just a simple walk, the Camino is special because of the fellow pilgrims, the stories they share and the challenges people overcome.
-Modern pilgrims choose to do the Camino for personal, spiritual and/or religious reasons - or simply to take time out from their busy, modern lives.
-Their compostela bears a symbol of the Cross of St James - and the concha scallop shell.
-For many, the walk is to find inspiration - improving their outlook on life, bringing them into closer contact with nature and expanding their cultural horizons through contact with other pilgrims.
+Modern pilgrims choose to do the Camino for personal, spiritual and/or religious reasons – or simply to take time out from their busy, modern lives.
+Their compostela bears a symbol of the Cross of St James – and the concha scallop shell.
+Not all ‘pilgrims’ (whether walkers on foot, or cyclists) are Christian, Catholic, or even religious: For many, the walk / journey is to find inspiration – improving their outlook on life, bringing them into closer contact with nature and expanding their cultural horizons through contact with other travellers along the way.
 Everyone experiences the journey in a different way.